Towards Markov-State Holography: Appendix B: Convergence of histograms

 In this subsection, we prove that the total contribution from $S^j_k\in\{S^j_k\}^\mathrm{N}$ to the histogram with $L$ bars

 vanishes as $k$ tends to infinity, where we expressed the positions of bars as $p=2z\delta$, $0\leqslant z \leqslant L$, $2L\delta=1$.

-Trajectories with $\aa_{k+1}=\gamma$ are trivial because the history $S^j_k$ does not matter.
-Thus, in the following calculation, we choose $j$ \emph{not} being an observable Markov state, i.e. $\aa_{k+1}\neq\gamma$.
+Trajectories with $\aa_{k+1}\in O=\{1,\ldots,q\}$ are trivial because the history $S^j_k$ does not matter.
+Thus, in the following calculation, we choose $j$ \emph{not} being an observable Markov state, i.e. $\aa_{k+1}\not\in O$.
 For notational convenience (and w.l.o.g.), we enumerate microscopic states such that the observable Markov state $\gamma=1$.
-We introduce the transition matrix $\mathbf{\Psi}$ with absorbing boundary condition at $1$ as in Eq.~(\ref{SM_psi_1},\ref{SM_psi_2}).
+We introduce the transition matrix $\mathbf{\Psi}$ with the observable Markov states set as absorbing states, as in Eqs.~(\ref{SM_psi_1},\ref{SM_psi_2}).